 Combine-Painting, Mixed media on wood, 125 x 125 cm.

-She also, contemporaneously with Rauschenberg, brought the potential aesthetic essence of the many diverse matter into painting, and mixed the purely visual objects with the vision of the apparently corporeal ones.
-In this respect, this work ‒carried out in 1964 with a mixed media on wood and presumably in order to be presented on the artist’s first individual exhibition‒ turned out to be of great significance.
+She also, contemporaneously with Rauschenberg, brought the potential aesthetic essence of the many diverse matter into painting, and mixed the purely visual resources with the appearance of corporeal objects.
+In this respect, this work ‒carried out in 1964 with a mixed media on wood and presumably in order to be presented on the artist’s first solo exhibition‒ turned out to be of great significance.
 This work would be on show again in 1991 at Galería Galiano (Havana), while the retrospective exhibition held in her honor, after an absence of many years from the national exhibition circuit.